Clinician's Trauma Update Online

 A component center of the Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury and part of the Military Health System (MHS), T2 designs, builds, tests, and evaluates available and emerging technologies to deploy in support of psychological health and traumatic brain injury recovery in the military community.
 Learn more here

-This series, anchored by Scott Simon, deals with the unique issues facing veterans.
-Recent segments have highlighted the strain on the current health care system to meet the needs of returning veterans and an interview with Lt.
-Commander Pam Wall, a Jonas Scholar and psychiatric nurse.
+This archived series, anchored by Scott Simon, deals with the unique issues facing veterans.
+Segments have highlighted the strain on the current health care system to meet the needs of returning veterans as well as an interview with Lt.
+Commander Pam Wall, a Jonas Scholar and psychiatric nurse. http://www.pbs.org/wnet/need-to-know/video/need-to-know-june-22-2012-homecoming-for-veterans/14098/

-BrainLine.org, a WETA website funded by the Defense and Veterans Brain Injury Center through a contract with the Henry M. Jackson Foundation, is a national multimedia project offering information and resources about preventing, treating, and living with TBI.
+BrainLine.org, a WETA website funded by the Defense and Veterans Brain Injury Center through a contract with the Henry M. Jackson Foundation, is a national multimedia project offering information and resources about preventing, treating, and living with Traumatic Brain Injury.
 Brainline includes a series of webcasts, an electronic newsletter, and an extensive outreach campaign in partnership with national organizations concerned about traumatic brain injury.
+Brainline Military focuses on brain injuries as they relate to veterans and service members. http://www.brainline.org/ and http://www.brainlinemilitary.org/